 Any Christian place of worship* in the world named Saint Sebastian is named for Sebastian (died c.
 AD 288), an early Christian saint and martyr.
 According to traditional belief, he was killed during the Roman emperor Diocletian's persecution of Christians.
 He is commonly depicted in art and literature tied to a post or tree and shot with arrows.
-This painting, The Martyrdom of Saint Sebastian, is by Sodoma (1477-1549) and is from c.
+This painting, The Martyrdom of Saint Sebastian, is from c.
 1525.
+It is by the artist known as Sodoma (1477-1549), (nom de plume of Giovanni Antonio Bazzi).

 the Trail of the Missing Music